Adapting to the New Workplace Normal: Mental Health, Remote Work, and Culture Shifts in 2024

 While no one wants to go back to overt misogyny and bullying, they admit they find twenty-somethings a bit spoiled.

-When some Goldman Sachs analysts presented a PowerPoint presentation complaining about the pressures of hard work in the midst of the investment banking boom in 2021, opinions on Wall Street were certainly divided on whether they were raising a legitimate complaint or were from the “snowflake” generation. » Fragile, and therefore they should look for a different profession.
+When some Goldman Sachs analysts presented a PowerPoint presentation complaining regarding the pressures of hard work in the midst of the investment banking boom in 2021, opinions on Wall Street were certainly divided on whether they were raising a legitimate complaint or were from the “snowflake” generation. » Fragile, and therefore they should look for a different profession.

 If such complaints sound familiar, that’s because they are.
 Thirty years ago, books such as “Listen to Prozac” warned that the new antidepressants.